archernar/cuu/README.md

-policycreate                         -a -t      Create policy bu name and upload policy document this.json policydelete                         -a -t      Delete local policy ARN policygetall                         -a         Get all policy documents policygetlocal                       -a         Get local policy documents policylistall                        -a         List all policies policylistaws                        -a         List all AWS policies policylistlocal                      -a         List local policies policysetattach                      -a -u      Attach all policies specified in policyset.txt to user policysetremove                      -a -u      Remove all policies specified in policyset.txt from user policyupdate                         -a -t -D   Update policy policyuserchangepassword-add         -a         Add arn:aws:iam::aws:policy/IAMUserChangePassword to user policyuserchangepassword-remove      -a         Remove arn:aws:iam::aws:policy/IAMUserChangePassword from user
+policycreate                         -a -t      Create policy bu name and upload policy document this.json policydelete                         -a -t      Delete local policy ARN policygetall                         -a         Get all policy documents policyget                            -a -t      Get policy policygetlocal                       -a         Get local policy documents policylistall                        -a         List all policies policylistaws                        -a         List all AWS policies policylistlocal                      -a         List local policies policylistuser                       -a -u      List policies atttached to user policysetattach                      -a -u      Attach all policies specified in policyset.txt to user policysetremove                      -a -u      Remove all policies specified in policyset.txt from user policyupdate                         -a -t -D   Update policy policyuserchangepassword-add         -a         Add arn:aws:iam::aws:policy/IAMUserChangePassword to user policyuserchangepassword-remove      -a         Remove arn:aws:iam::aws:policy/IAMUserChangePassword from user policyuserdetachall                  -a -u      Detach all policies from user

 Group Commands
 groupadduser                         -a -t      Add user/userlist to group